Getting started with Convox is easy. The instructions below guide you through:

 This guide takes around 30 minutes to go from zero to your first production deployment.

-First, if you haven’t already, you will need to sign up for Convox.
+First you will need to sign up for a Convox account.

 convox command line tool offers:

-along with numerous other utilities that make building, configuring, scaling and securing your apps easy.
+along with numerous other commands that make configuring, scaling, and securing your apps simple.